jrburke/require-hm/README.md

 not early errors with this approach, and there are probably some parsing edge cases that fail with this approach vs. native support.

-It is possible to take this code and go further with some AST tools like UglifyJS, and this code may expand for that purpose, but for now, the regexp approach allows a quicker proof of concept.
+It is possible to take this code and go further with a real parser, and this code may expand for that purpose, but for now, the regexp approach allows a quicker proof of concept.

 ## Supported APIs